What Brides Should Know About… Getting Ready

 Muir Beach Wedding Photography Caili Chung

-Getting ready photos are pictures with you + your mom + your bridesmaids before the day really kicks off.
+Getting ready photos are not for doing hair and makeup.
+I want all photos with your hair and makeup already complete.
+These are pictures of you spending time with parents + your friends before the day really kicks off.
 If you have bridesmaids robes, I’ll photograph you in those.
-And we’ll photograph you (usually with the help of your mom) getting into your wedding dress 🙂
+We’ll photograph you (with the help of mom and/or friends) getting into your wedding dress 🙂 We can do a first look with dad/anyone else if desired.

-Most brides get ready indoors.
+Most people get ready indoors.
 But even when you’re inside, the most flattering light will still be with natural sunlight!

 When I photograph getting ready photos, I’ll open every possible window and flip off all the light switches.
 You can make the lighting even more dreamy if you choose to get ready in a room with lots of windows and open areas.